junaidsiddiqi/databaseapp/README.md

 **UI/UX Design:**

-  -Developed user interface mockups and designed the layout to ensure ease of use and consistency, focusing on a seamless order management experience that matches the bakery's daily operations.
+  -Developed a user interface mockup and designed the layout to ensure ease of use and consistency, focusing on a seamless order management experience that matches the bakery's daily operations.

-**Front-end Development:**

-  -Implemented the front-end of the web application, creating functional, responsive screens for order entry, customer profiles, and status tracking.

-**Prototyping:**

-  -Created a clickable prototype to demonstrate core functionalities like customer data management, order tracking, and reporting during the team’s presentation to stakeholders.

 **Security & Role-Based Access Control**